Andy-UTAS/POLUS/docs/partII/index.md

 ## Structure

 Lab work is undertaken as part of subjects [KYA211](https://www.utas.edu.au/courses/cse/units/kya211-waves-and-kinetic-theory) *waves and kinetic theory* and [KYA212](https://www.utas.edu.au/courses/cse/units/kya212-electromagnetism-and-thermodynamics) *electromagnetism and thermodynamics* which run in semesters one and two respectively.
-Lab work accounts for 15% and 20% of the subject respectively, with the expectation that three and four labs will be completed in the respective subjects.
-Three hours of laboratory time is allocated each week during the semester; however, experiments are conducted over a two-week period.
+Lab work accounts for 10% and 20% of the subject respectively, with the expectation that two and three labs will be completed in the respective subjects.
+Three hours of laboratory time is allocated each week during the semester; however, experiments are conducted over a three-week period.
 Experiments are conducted in collaboration with another student, but the program is designed to foster collaboration and to cultivate a collegiate environment amongst all participants.

 ### Current implementation

-The text below is taken from the [MyLO page for KYA211](https://mylo.utas.edu.au/d2l/home/561867), but, for the sanity of all involved, it is best to think of the lab program as a separate lab subject that operates in the background of the physics subjects that are currently being run.
-In short: as part of a physics major, you must complete 3 experiments and complete all [assessments](#assessments).
+The text below is taken from the [MyLO page for KYA211](https://mylo.utas.edu.au/d2l/home/643983) and outlines how the lab program will run this semester:

-!!! abstract "Semester one, 2023"
+!!! abstract "Semester two, 2024"

     <!-- --8<-- "includes/partIIs1.md" -->
     --8<-- "includes/partIIs2.md"